 Luminox (Lumi: Latin for light, Nox: Latin for “night”) began manufacturing watches in 1989.
 The company’s initial and continuing mission is to bring cutting-edge luminescence and readability to tool/sports watches.
 With this in mind, the company developed its own illumination system, designated Luminox Light Technology (LLT).

-Since it’s inception, Luminox‘s impressive partnerships with military and law enforcement around the world should speak volumes about the brand’s reliability.
+Since its inception, Luminox‘s impressive partnerships with military and law enforcement around the world should speak volumes about the brand’s reliability.
 The Navy SEALs, US Coast Guard, NYPD, Singapore Air Force, Special Military Forces Israel, and the US Air Force/Lockheed Martin have all procured watches with Luminox.
 The brand is also trusted and requested by many more Law Enforcement Groups, Police and Fire Departments as well as other elite forces around the globe (too many to list believe it or not).

 The cornerstone of Luminox’s mission and technology is quite interesting.
 Luminox Light Technology (LLT), is not your regular horological lume.
-It is surprisingly a self-powered illumination system that uses small of amounts of radioactive gas, contained safely in mini tubes.
+It is surprisingly a self-powered illumination system that uses small amounts of radioactive gas, contained safely in mini tubes.
 The glow offers exceptional night or dark condition reading.
 The company claims this guarantees unsurpassed legibility for up to 25 years, independent of a light source to “charge” luminous material as in most modern timepieces.

 On par with Luminox’s quintessential rugged look, the Mariner’s case measures in at 45 mm with a thickness of approximately 15 mm.
-Add to that it’s 24 mm lug width, this particular model is definitely created for larger wrists, a factor that must be considered when purchasing.
+Add to that its 24 mm lug width, this particular model is definitely created for larger wrists, a factor that must be considered when purchasing.
 In this author’s advice, a minimum of a 6 and 7/8 inch wrist and larger would be a comfortable fit.
 The watch with all bracelet links weighs in at a robust 220 grams.

 For those born in the Superluminova era, the famed Luminox lume does not burn with that clandestine intensity.
 Instead, seen with tritium tube systems, the LLT burns “slow and low”.
 It will not blow you away with its power.
-That being said, given it’s independence of a light source or button to push to illuminate as well as it’s multi-color display (the Mariner includes green, orange, yellow, blue and white LLT as well as Superluminova), the Luminox Mariner provides consistent legibility in low light, without worry of annoyance or detection.
+That being said, given its independence of a light source or button to push to illuminate as well as its multi-color display (the Mariner includes green, orange, yellow, blue and white LLT as well as Superluminova), the Luminox Mariner provides consistent legibility in low light, without the worry of detection.
 This type of display is especially suited for tactical and dive settings (or perhaps more likely for many, when needing to check the time during a packed movie or flight 😁).